-Page 174.-This story is substantially the same as one well-known to readers of Pilpai's Fables.
-The chorus of the Jackals' song of triumph is an imitation of their nocturnal howl.
+Page 119.-This story is substantially the same as one well known to readers of Pilpai's Fables.
+The chorus of the Jackal's song of triumph is an imitation of their nocturnal howl.

-THE JACKAL, THE BARBER, AND THE BRAHMIN.
+THE JACKAL, THE BARBER, AND THE BRAHMAN.

-Page 179.-The touch of the poor outcast Mahars would be pollution to a Hindoo of any but the lowest caste; hence, their ready obedience to the Jackal's exhortation not to touch him.
+Page 123.-The touch of the poor outcast Mahars would be pollution to a Hindoo of any but the lowest caste; hence their ready obedience to the Jackal's exhortation not to touch him.

-The offerings of rice, flowers, a chicken, &c., and the pouring water over the idol, are parts of the regular daily observance in every village temple.
+The offerings of rice, flowers, a chicken, etc., and the pouring water over the idol, are parts of the regular daily observance in every village temple.

-MUCHIE LAL.
+MUCHIE-LAL.

-Page 245.-The popular belief in stories of this kind, where the Cobra becomes the companion of human beings, is greatly strengthened by the instances which occasionally occur when particular persons, sometimes children or idiots, possess the power to handle the deadly reptiles without receiving any injury from them.
-How much is due merely to gentleness of touch, and fearlessness, and how much to any personal peculiarity which pleases the senses of the snake, it is difficult to say, for the instances, though not few, and perfectly well authenticated, are sufficiently rare to be popularly regarded as miraculous.

-In one case, which occurred in the country west of Poona, not long after our conquest of the Deccan, a Brahmin boy could, without the aid of music or anything but his own voice, attract to himself and handle with impunity all the snakes which might be within hearing in any thicket or dry stone wall, such as in that country is their favourite refuge.
+Page r68.-The popular belief in stories of this kind, where the Cobra becomes the companion of human beings, is greatly strengthened by the instances which occasionally occur when particular persons, sometimes children or idiots, possess the power to handle the deadly reptiles without receiving any injury from them.
+How much is due merely to gentleness of touch and fearlessness, and how much to any personal peculiarity which pleases the senses of the snake, it is difficult to say, for the instances, though not few, and perfectly well authenticated, are sufficiently rare to be popularly regarded as his own voice, attract to himself and handle with impunity all the snakes which might be within hearing in any thicket or dry stone wall, such as in that country is their favourite refuge.
 So great was the popular excitement regarding him, under the belief that he was an incarnation of some divinity, that the magistrate of Poona took note of his proceedings, and becoming uneasy as to the political turn the excitement regarding the boy might take, reported regularly to Government the growth of the crowds who pressed to see the marvel, and to offer gifts to the child and his parents!
 The poor boy, however, was at last bitten by one of the reptiles and died, and the wonder ceased.